 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic FZ300 Manual.
+Further information on the features and operation of the 60D and FZ300 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Panasonic FZ300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.